MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/windows-server-pay-as-you-go.md

 ms.topic: how-to
 author: artemp
 ms.author: alalve
-ms.date: 10/29/2024
+ms.date: 10/30/2024
 ---

 # Configure Windows Server Pay-as-you-go with Azure Arc

-Azure Arc's Pay-as-you-go subscription licensing option is a recently introduced alternative to the conventional perpetual licensing for Windows Server 2025.
-With Pay-as-you-go, you can rapidly deploy a Windows Server device, conveniently license it, and only pay for as much as you use.
+Azure Arc's Pay-as-you-go subscription licensing option is an alternative to the conventional perpetual licensing for Windows Server 2025.
+With Pay-as-you-go, you can deploy a Windows Server device, license it, and only pay for as much as you use.
 This feature is facilitated through Azure Arc and billed via your Azure subscription.
-You have the flexibility to disable Pay-as-you-go whenever you desire.
+You have the flexibility to disable Pay-as-you-go whenever necessary.
 Additionally, you can use Pay-as-you-go for free for the first seven days after enabling it as a trial.

 > [!NOTE]
 >
 > - If you shut down or deprovision your device, without disabling Pay-as-you-go, billing will continue.
-To avoid unexpected charges, it's recommended to disable Pay-as-you-go using the Azure portal, PowerShell, API, or remove the device from Azure Arc.
+To avoid unexpected charges, it's recommended to disable Pay-as-you-go using the Azure Portal, PowerShell, API, or remove the device from Azure Arc.
 >
 > - Windows Server Pay-as-you-go is an Azure service and the detailed usage rights are provided in the [Microsoft Product Terms](https://www.microsoft.com/licensing/terms/welcome/welcomepage).